Scurge/Freenove_Big_Hexapod_Robot_Kit_for_Raspberry_Pi/README.md

 See this tutorial to connect it via command line: https://youtu.be/CeyGP3_kKZI?si=MzJ4OAGRJ_EFc-Oj

+Left stick controls the X and Y movement, the x axis of the right stick controls rotation.
+Triangle increases speed, X button lowers it.

 Theres also the code I klugded to use the USB Thrustmaster Hotas to control it https://github.com/.../blob/master/Code/Server/localJoy.py